 The automaker says that pre-orders have begun in Japan for Eclipse Cross gas engine and PHEV models, with deliveries expected to begin for Japanese customers later this year.
-The North American market is expected to introduce the gas models in the first quarter of 2021 (for the 2022 model year), while Mitsubishi says “there are no plans at this time to add the PHEV model for that market.”
+The North American market is expected to introduce the gas models in the first quarter of 2021 (for the 2022 model year).

 Note: Vehicle features and specifications for future Japanese market models are subject to change without notice.

 * The amount of power is based on Mitsubishi Motors’ internal calculation, assuming that the amount of power used per day in a general household is approximately 10kWh per day, and does not include the conversion efficiency of V2H equipment and similar device.

 News source courtesy of Mitsubishi Motors Corp.
 Photos are © 2020 Mitsubishi Motors Corp. and posted in this story for editorial use